vishalfoundercodes/RoomBookKroAdminPannel/README.md

-# 🔮 Astrology Admin Panel
+# 🔮 ROOM BOOK KRO  Admin Panel

-A modern, responsive **Admin Panel** built with **React + Vite**, designed to manage astrology-related data and operations efficiently.
+A modern, responsive **Admin Panel** built with **React + Vite**, designed to manage room book -related data and operations efficiently.
 This template offers a fast development experience with Hot Module Replacement (HMR), ESLint integration, and a scalable project structure.

 ## 🚀 Features